Ana-Costa-1201313/sem5pi-24-25-3db9-backend/Docs/Sprint A/US 5.1.12/readme.md

 ### 4.5.
 Tests

 The following tests are to be developed:
-- The ID must be unique
-- The email must be unique.
-- The phone number must be unique.
 - The staff profile must be valid.
 - The staff phone number must be valid.
 - The staff availability slots must be valid.